-- 9.1 The Council has a statutory requirement to set and deliver a balanced budget annually and this can include the use of reserves. - 9.2 This report sets out the budget pressures in 2022/23 and notes that exceptional financial support is required to deliver a breakeven position. - 10.
-Consultation (including Overview and Scrutiny, if applicable) - 10.1 This report is based on consultation with the services, Senior Leadership Team, and Commissioners (Essex County Council). - 11.
-Impact on corporate policies, priorities, performance, and community impact - 11.1 The budget gap identified in the report requires ongoing engagement with the Department for Levelling-up Housing and Communities (DLUHC) regarding exceptional financial support.
-The outcome of this engagement in terms of conditions applied to the support my require further savings within budgets to be made, potentially impacting on the ability to deliver services to the current levels. - 12.
-Implications - 12.1 Financial
+- 9.1 The Council has a statutory requirement to set and deliver a balanced budget annually and this can include the use of reserves. - 9.2 This report sets out the budget pressures in 2022/23 and notes that exceptional financial support is required to deliver a breakeven position.

+10. Consultation (including Overview and Scrutiny, if applicable)

+- 10.1 This report is based on consultation with the services, Senior Leadership Team, and Commissioners (Essex County Council). - 10.2 The report is an agenda item at the Corporate Overview and Scrutiny Committee on 7 December 2023.
+Comments and feedback will be shared with Cabinet ahead of this meeting.

+11. Impact on corporate policies, priorities, performance, and community impact

+11.1 The budget gap identified in the report requires ongoing engagement with the Department for Levelling-up Housing and Communities (DLUHC) regarding exceptional financial support.
+The outcome of this engagement in terms of conditions applied to the support my require further savings within budgets to be made, potentially impacting on the ability to deliver services to the current levels.

+12. Implications

+12.1 Financial